 - If you have diabetes, you may need to adjust your diabetes medicines.
-Talk with your diabetes care provider at least 2 weeks before your exam to get instructions. - Tell your provider if you are pregnant or breastfeeding, or if there is any chance you could be pregnant.
+Talk with your diabetes care provider at least 2 weeks before your exam to get instructions. - If you were assigned female at birth: Tell your provider if you are pregnant or breastfeeding, or if there is any chance you could be pregnant.